course-details-portlet

 Further on evaluation

-Three assessments provide the basis for the final grade in the course, a final theoretical assignment, a final practical assignment and a written final exam that count for 30, 30 and 40% of the final grade, respectively.
+Three assessments provide the basis for the final grade in the course, theoretical assignments, practical assignments and a written final exam that count for 35, 35 and 30% of the final grade, respectively.
 All three parts must be passed in order to pass the course.
 The results for each of the parts are given with a letter grade.

 The assignments and the exam are given in English only.
 The exam can be answered in English or in Norwegian.

 If there is a re-sit examination, the examination form may be changed from written to oral exam.
-If a student also after the re-sit exam has the final grade F/failed, the student must repeat the entire course, that is all three assessments and the compulsory assignments.
-Also in the case a student wants to try to improve his/her grade, he/she must repeat all three assessments and all the compulsory assignments.
+If a student also after the re-sit exam has the final grade F/failed, the student must repeat the entire course, that is all three assessments.
+Also, in the case a student wants to try to improve his/her grade, he/she must repeat all three assessments.

 Specific conditions